helloworld12321/2101-final-project/README.md

 ## What we know so far

  - We're doing **Solitaire!** Hooray!
- - We're doing it in the terminal.
-(Probably.)
+ - We're doing it in the terminal?
+(Probably?)

 ## What we still need to figure out